Ali al-Tamimi: Scientific publications

-Work and Islamic activities
+Employment and Islamic activities

-After returning from Medina, Al-Timimi began to deliver lectures on Salafiya at Islamic conferences throughout the 1990s, and gradually developed an audience.
+After returning from Medina, Al-Timimi began to deliver lectures on Salafiyya at Islamic conferences throughout the 1990s, and gradually developed an audience.
 Dozens of his lectures have been published on the internet.
 Viorst writes that Al-Timimi avoided contemporaneous political issues, but instead reflected on "the Islamic vision of Judgment Day, prophecy, the nature of the divine, and fiqh (Islamic jurisprudence)—subjects with which he grappled in Medina and in his private reading."

-Al-Timimi has been described as "arguably the first American born activist Salafi preacher."
-In the late 1990s, he cofounded an Islamic center in Falls Church, Virginia with his mentor, the Sudanese Sheikh Jaafar Idris, which they named Dar al-Arqam.
-Al-Timimi became its primary lecturer, and delivered weekly lessons on Salafiya to approximately a hundred attendees a week.
+In the late 1990s, he cofounded an Islamic center in Falls Church, Virginia with his mentor, the Sudanese Islamic scholar Jaafar Sheikh Idris, which they named Dar al-Arqam.
+Al-Timimi became its primary lecturer, and delivered weekly lessons on Salafiyya to approximately a hundred attendees a week.
 According to Umar Lee, Al-Timimi's lectures "became 'the place to be' for the youth of the masjids [mosques] throughout the D.C. area," who were attracted to the fact that "this was a man who was born and raised in America, spoke in clear English, and not only had a great knowledge of the dīn (religion) but was college educated, a cancer researcher, and a very serious intellectual.
 This was a man who could take the knowledge of the Salaf and make it applicable to your everyday life and could speak in a language we all understood."

-In the early 1990s, Al-Timimi led a five-person delegation from the Islamic Assembly of North America to the United Nations 4th World Conference on Women, held in Beijing, China.
-Al-Timimi also translated into English a book about women in Islam that was written by Shaikh Abdel Rahaman Abdel Khaliq.
+In 1995, Al-Timimi led a five-person delegation from the Islamic Assembly of North America to the United Nations 4th World Conference on Women, held in Beijing, China.
+Al-Timimi also translated into English a book about women in Islam that was written by Abdel Rahman Abdel Khaliq.

+Al-Timimi has been characterized as "arguably the first American born activist Salafi preacher."

 As an IT specialist, Al-Timimi worked at an IT company named Xpedior, Inc. Clients he provided service to included America Online (AOL).
-He reportedly worked for two months for Andrew Card, while he was Secretary of Transportation under George H. Bush (1992–93).
+He reportedly worked for two months for Andrew Card, while he was Secretary of Transportation under George H. W. Bush (1992–93).
+As a scientific researcher, Al-Timimi worked for the United States Navy and at George Mason University where he held the rank of Assistant Professor.

-Awlaki Visit
+Awlaki visit

-In October 2002, the former Dar al-Hijrah imam Anwar al-Awlaki visited Al-Timimi and inquired about recruiting men for "violent jihad.".
+In October 2002, the former Dar al-Hijrah imam Anwar al-Awlaki visited Al-Timimi and inquired about recruiting men for "violent jihad."
 But Al-Timimi became suspicious of al-Awlaki's motives, believing it to be an entrapment attempt and asked al-Awlaki to leave.
-In a Tweet on August 18, 2020, National Security correspondent, Catherine Herridge argued that the entire case was motivated by the Awlaki visit to Timimi's home.
+In a Tweet on August 18, 2020, CBS national security correspondent, Catherine Herridge argued that the entire case was motivated by the Awlaki visit to Al-Timimi's home.